 It’s all taking place as the City of Mesa continues to experience significant shifts in its arts and culture leadership.

-Now, the city is working to create a new curatorial team at MCAM, where Mary-Beth Buegsen was named the lead curator in August 2024 after serving as associate curator for just eight months.
+Now, the city is working to create a new curatorial team at MCAM, where Mary-Beth Buesgen was named the lead curator in August 2024 after serving as associate curator for just eight months.
 Also in August, Mesa posted a job listing for the museum’s associate curator position.
 More than two months later, that job is still posted online.

 Editor’s note: This is a developing story which will be updated as warranted.